Jiangxuejian/PDFchem/README.md

 ## Installing PDFchem

 To run PDFchem you need first to download the PDR simulations from [this Zenodo link](https://zenodo.org/record/7310833).
-Note that this new version use simulation files in `HDF5` format, which are different from that used by the previous version.
+Note that this new version use simulation files in the `HDF5` format, which are different from that used by the previous version.

 Once downloaded, you will need to untar it using the command
 ```